-HFC Website VP of Marketing and Communicati ons Any trained member of IT Departm ent VP of Marketing and Communicati ons; or designee VP of Marketing and Communicati ons VP of Marketing and Communicati ons their designee; or, Any trained member of the IT Department.
+VP of Any VP of VP of VP of

+Marketing trained Marketing Marketing Marketing

+and member and and and

+Communicati of IT Communicati Communicati Communicati

+ons Departm ons; or ons ons their

+ent designee designee; or,

+HFC Website Any trained

+member of

+the IT

 Department.

-SECONDA RY METHODS Primary Message Creator Backup Message Creator Authority to Approve/Send Primary Message Sender Backup Message Sender Posting on Entrance Doors, Lobby Areas, or Bulletin Boards Campus Safety Manager Campus Safety Assistant Manger; or, their designee If time allows, consult with the VP of Marketing and Communicatio ns; or, If time does not permit, the primary or backup creator/sender can proceed.
+SECONDA RY METHODS Primary Message Creator Backup Message Creator Authority to Approve/Send Primary Message Sender Backup Message Sender Posting on Entrance Doors, Lobby Areas, or Bulletin Boards Campus Safety Manager Campus Safety Assistant Manger; or, their designee If time allows, consult with the VP of Marketing and Communications; or, If time does not permit, the primary or backup creator/sender can proceed.
 Campus Safety Manger Campus Safety Staff; or, Facilities Staff Social Media Platforms VP of Marketing and Communicatio ns IT Departme nt; or designee VP of Marketing and Communicatio ns VP of Marketing and Communicatio ns or designee IT Departme nt; or designee Press Releases VP of Marketing and Communicatio ns IT Departme nt; or designee VP of Marketing and Communicatio ns VP of Marketing and Communicatio ns IT Departme nt; or designee